Xue-Shangqi/GameEngineShowcase/as0/README.md

+# About
+This project was a simple resizable window that displays a text in the center of the screen even after the window has been resized.
+For the extra credit portion, I added size animation and slow change between different color.

 # Set up
 To run the code, first you need to git clone the CS-381 repository and then update submodules.
 Run the commands:
 ```